Planning & Planting A Butterfly Garden With Butterfly Garden Plants

 - May night

 Have A Water Source

-Water is also needed to attract and keep butterflies in your garden.
+Water is also needed to attract and keep native butterflies in your garden.

-Dew, nectar, and tree sap can provide these beautiful insects the moisture that they need.
+Dew, nectar, and tree sap can provide these beautiful insects with the moisture they need.
 Muddy puddles and moist soil are good sources of salt and nutrients for butterflies, too.

-Place some puddling stations around your garden.
-They can be as simple as a ground covered with sand, but also some ready made puddling stations like old birdbaths.
+Place some puddling stations around your pollinator garden.
+They can be as simple as a ground covered with sand and some ready-made puddling stations like old birdbaths.

-With a little planning and planting you can have a beautiful butterfly garden and make a great addition to your ecosystem.
+With a little planning and planting, you can have a beautiful, successful butterfly garden and make a great addition to your ecosystem.

 You can also find gardening products I use in my videos here <---

 You can go to my storefront using this secure link <----